 We ask you to review the talking points and submit your comments to the Commissioners (sample letter format below).
 It is not necessary to speak to all the talking points below.
-Pick one and send your quick response to the Commissioners and particularly their Chiefs of Staff.
-If you have the time to engage your legislator, a call there letting them know what is happening is very helpful as well.
+Pick one or two and send your quick response to the Commissioners and/or particularly their Chiefs of Staff.
+Please identify yourself as a ratepayer and community choice energy customer rather than as 350Marin as we are part of 350 Bay Area and can only (and have) submit our legal “party” comments.

 Calling you legislators is also especially important: you can use the template for legislators in this excellent Action Alert put out by Clean Power Exchange for what to suggest or send to them to say.
 There is now links for what to do with legislators.